-Despite the fact that a child (or husband) may unknowingly consume spinach when in a smoothie, it doesn’t mean the next time a handful of the stuff lands on their dinner plate they are going to be any more willing to eat it – and unless your child intends to follow a liquid diet their entire life it is important that they are given the opportunity to eat vegetables as food, as they look, as they feel and as they smell.
+Despite the fact that a child (or husband) may unknowingly consume spinach when they’re in smoothies, it doesn’t mean the next time a handful of the stuff lands on their dinner plate they are going to be any more willing to eat it.
+And, unless your child intends to follow a liquid diet their entire life, it is important that they are given the opportunity to eat vegetables as food: as they look, as they feel and as they smell.

-Don’t get me wrong I hide plenty of vegetable in my cooking (it is a great strategy for everyone to boost their vegetable intake and lower the energy of a meal), but some of those spinach leaves will always land on the plate as well.
+Don’t get me wrong, I hide plenty of vegetables in my cooking.
+It is a great strategy for everyone to boost their veggie intake and lower the energy of a meal, but some of those spinach leaves will always land on the plate as well.

 Of course, lastly we have to consider the implications for oral health.
 The British Dental Association have expressed their concerns over the popularity of meeting the “5 a day” recommended intake of vegetables through smoothies as it contribute to erosion of tooth enamel.
 (2)

-Further to this, relying on liquid meals denies a child the opportunity to practice critical chewing skills which strengthen the muscles needed for speech.
+Further, relying on liquid meals like smoothies denies a child the opportunity to practice critical chewing skills which strengthen the muscles needed for speech.
 Failure to develop these muscles through crewing can result in speech problems.
-This is also an issue with extensive bottle feeding, failure to introduce age appropriate textured food and over use food pouches which have a sucking nozzle.
+This is also an issue with extensive bottle feeding, failure to introduce age appropriate textured food and overuse food pouches which have a sucking nozzle.